Bajaj Qute

-The Bajaj Qute, earlier called Bajaj RE60, is a rear-engine, rear-wheel-drive, four-passenger quadricycle built by the Indian company Bajaj Auto and is aimed primarily at the Indian domestic market.
-The car was the first four-wheeler manufactured by Bajaj Auto, which was unveiled on 3 January 2012.
-In India, the Qute is not legally classified as a car.
+The Bajaj Qute (known as Bajaj RE60 during its unveiling in 2012) is a rear-engine, rear-wheel-drive, four-passenger India-classified quadricycle (similar category to the L7e Quadricycle subcategory found in EU-classified quadricycle norms) built by the Indian company Bajaj Auto and is aimed primarily at the Indian domestic market.
+The Bajaj Qute was the first four-wheeler manufactured by Bajaj Auto.
+It was unveiled on 3 January 2012 and production started in 2019.

-On 22 May 2013, the Government of India legally classified it as a quadricycle.
-It is unable to reach speeds of 90 km/h and is therefore only allowed to be used for commercial purposes to replace auto rickshaws.
+On 22 May 2013, the Government of India legally classified it as a 'quadricycle'.
+As a result, it is electronically speed-limited to 70 km/h, and as of now, is only allowed to be used for commercial purposes as an alternative to auto rickshaws.

+When the Bajaj Qute was brought to Europe, it was classified as an L7e Quadricycle.